react4j/react4j/README.md

 ## TODO

 * Develop React-Arez extension
-* Consider using annotations and generator to generate components
 * Add mechanism for exporting methods with useful displayNames in props
 * Overload React methods so can accept arrays
 * Add invariant checks to make sure people are doing the right thing when interacting with react.